A Brief History Of Cotter

 took the stage for their first live performance that December, securing the experience just ahead of

 Cotter officially debuted within the broader alternative music scene the following September,

 dropping the single, “Clumsy,” weeks ahead of their five-track EP, On Sunset.
 Drawing on balladic

 melodies, post-hardcore aggression, and everything in-between, the tracklist serves as an eclectic

 display of 2000s emo-reminiscent sonic stylings—but not without a fresh breath of modernity.

 The band is currently working on their next iteration, which will feature collaborations with the likes

-of Will Deely (Beartooth) and Adam Gilbert (Startset) including their latest single, “All In My Mind,” released Oct 2021.
+of Will Deely (Beartooth) and Adam Gilbert (Startset) including their latest single, “The Thing I Don't Know,” released Aug 2022.